-Level of service Measurements and Targets

-Council's intended level Provide a reliable collection and disposal system to each property during normal rainfall

-of service is to:

-Performance measure Discharge compliance

-(mandatory) Compliance with the Council's resource consents for discharge from its stormwater system measured by the number

-of:

-a. abatement notices

-b. infringement notices

-c. enforcement orders, and

-d. convictions

-Received by the Council in relation to those resource consents.

-How we will measure Comply with resource consents

-2021/22 Result:

-Council does not hold any resource consents for stormwater discharges.

-Year 3 a. no abatement notices

-b. no infringement notices

-c. no enforcement orders, and

-d. no convictions

-Performance measure System adequacy

-(mandatory)
+Level of Service Measurements and Targets Council's intended Level of Service is to: Provide a reliable collection and disposal system to each property during normal rainfall Performance measure ( mandatory) Discharge compliance Compliance with the Council's resource consents for discharge from its stormwater system measured by the number of: a. abatement notices b. infringement notices c. enforcement orders, and d. convictions Received by the Council in relation to those resource consents.
+How we will measure Comply with resource consents 2021/22 Result: Council does not hold any resource consents for stormwater discharges.
+Year 3 a. no abatement noticesb. no infringement noticesc. no enforcement orders, andd. no convictions

-The number of flooding events that occurred in the District.
+Level of Service Measurements and Targets Performance measure ( mandatory) System adequacy The number of flooding events1 that occurred in the District.
 For each flooding event, the number of habitable floors affected (expressed per 1000 properties connected to the Council's stormwater system).
-Note: This is a District-wide assessment How we will measure Request for service system 2021/22 results: • No flooding events Year 3 Fewer requests than 5 per 1000 connected properties Councils intended level of service is to: Be responsive to reported faults and complaints Performance measure Customer satisfaction (mandatory) The number of complaints received by the Council about the performance of its stormwater system, expressed pe 1000 properties connected to the Council's stormwater system How we will measure Request for service system 2021/22 results: • 6/1000 Year 3 Fewer requests than 5 per 1000 connected properties Performance measure Response time (mandatory) The median response time to attend a flooding event, measured from the time that the Council receives notification to the time that service personnel reach the site.
-How we will measure Request for service system 2021/22 results: There were no flooding events for the reporting period
+Note: This is a District-wide assessment How we will measure Request for service system 2021/22 results: No flooding events Year 3 Fewer requests than 5 per 1000 connected properties Council's intended Level of Service is to: Be responsive to reported faults and complaints Performance measure ( mandatory) Customer satisfaction The number of complaints received by the Council about the performance of its stormwater system, expressed per 1000 properties connected to the Council's stormwater system How we will measure Request for service system 2021/22 results: 6/1000 Year 3 Fewer requests than 5 per 1000 connected properties Performance measure ( mandatory) Response time The median response time to attend a flooding event, measured from the time that the Council receives notification to the time that service personnel reach the site.
+How we will measure Request for service system 2021/22 results: • There were no flooding events for the reporting period Year 3 Two hours or less

-&lt;sup>6 The rules for the mandatory measures define a 'flooding event' as an overflow from a territorial authority's stormwater system that enters a habitable floor
+1 The rules for the mandatory measures define a 'flooding event' as an overflow from a territorial authority's stormwater system that enters a habitable floor